 Belo Garden

 This downtown garden marries native plants with Texas granite.
-And an interactive water feature will be a win for the kids.
+The interactive water feature will be a win for the kids.
+At night, there are lights in Belo Garden.

 Located at 1014 Main St., a few blocks north of Pioneer Plaza.
 Open year-round.
 Free